 If your child has had trouble seeing her computer or TV screen recently, you have probably already made a trip to the eye doctor and come away with a prescription for eyeglasses.
+Happy to know that the vision problem will soon be resolved, you may anticipate the next step-selecting a plan frame that your child likes-as being a relatively simple process.
+But life is never simple, and purchasing eyeglasses for your child will not be very much like collecting school supplies or sports equipment from store shelves.
 You may have the following questions:

-- How do different frame and lens materials compare, and which are the better choices? - · Which options are worth having? - If your child is unhappy about having to wear eyeglasses, how will you get him to cooperate in the selection and fitting-and then to actually use them?
+- How do different frame and lens materials compare, and which are the better choices? - Which optional features are worth having? - If your child has expressed displeasure about the prospect of having to wear eyeglasses, how will you get him to cooperate in the selection and fitting-and then to actually use them?